-This course is open for applications.
+This course is open for applications

-Page last updated 3 January 2017
+Page last updated 20 January 2023

 The Secondary Postgraduate Certificate in Education is a one academic year (36 week) course that trains graduates to be secondary school teachers of History.

-The PGCE programme has been designed to train teachers to practice as a subject specialist teacher for the secondary age range (11-16).
+The PGCE programme has been designed to train teachers to practise as a subject specialist teacher for the secondary age range (11-16).
 Trainees are assessed against the standards for Qualified Teacher Status (QTS) across the age range.
 Trainees will also often gain experience of the 16-18 age range, although they will not be formally assessed in this phase.

 If you believe that a study of History is central to the broad and balanced education of any young person, a good grounding in the subject and a history degree, if you have a passion for the subject and are not afraid to work hard to share it in a lively and engaging manner then this might be the course for you!